aws/sagemaker-python-sdk/doc/api/training/smd_model_parallel_release_notes/smd_model_parallel_change_log.md

 #### Add support for PyTorch 1.8

 - Adds a new method to DistributedModel ``register_comm_hook`` (for PyTorch 1.8 and newer only).
 This method behaves the same as the corresponding method with the same name in
 `torch.DistributedDataParallel` API.
-Please refer to the [SageMaker distributed model parallel API documentation](https://sagemaker.readthedocs.io/en/stable/api/training/smd_model_parallel_pytorch.html#smp.DistributedModel) for more information.
+Refer to the [SageMaker distributed model parallel API documentation](https://sagemaker.readthedocs.io/en/stable/api/training/smd_model_parallel_pytorch.html#smp.DistributedModel) for more information.

 #### Others
 - Adds a configuration ``active_microbatches`` to the SageMaker SDK API for launching jobs, to control the number of active microbatches during training.
 This helps limit memory usage in cases where the number of microbatches is high.
-Please refer to the [SageMaker Python SDK parameters API documentation](https://sagemaker.readthedocs.io/en/stable/api/training/smd_model_parallel_general.html) for more information.
+Refer to the [SageMaker Python SDK parameters API documentation](https://sagemaker.readthedocs.io/en/stable/api/training/smd_model_parallel_general.html) for more information.

 - Adds a configuration ``deterministic_server`` to the SageMaker SDK API for launching jobs, which ensures that the execution server for pipeline parallelism processes requests in a deterministic order across data parallel ranks.
-Please refer to the [SageMaker Python SDK parameters API documentation](https://sagemaker.readthedocs.io/en/stable/api/training/smd_model_parallel_general.html) for more information.
+Refer to the [SageMaker Python SDK parameters API documentation](https://sagemaker.readthedocs.io/en/stable/api/training/smd_model_parallel_general.html) for more information.

 - Parameter passing is now supported in ``module.forward`` methods for DistributedModel and its submodules.
 This removes the restriction of having to pass `nn.Parameter` to the `__init__` call and making it a member of the module to use it.
 ## Bug Fixes